JasterV/test-context/README.md

 ## Skipping the teardown execution

-If what you need is to take full **ownership** of the context and don't care about the teardown execution for a specific test, you can use the `skip_teardown` keyword on the macro like this:
+Also, if you don't care about the teardown execution for a specific test, you can use the `skip_teardown` keyword on the macro like this: